Mega Man Zero 4: Gameplay

 Cyber Elves, a core element of previous Mega Man Zero installments, are small helpers who can assist Zero in combat.
 Shortly after the introductory levels, a Cyber Elf will arrive for Zero to equip.
 This elf has most of the powers of Cyber Elves from previous games, which are unlocked as the player raises its level by feeding it E-Crystals.
 Zero may select one power from each of three categories: Nurse, Animal, and Hacker.
 The player's ranking at the end of a level is no longer given a penalty for using the Cyber Elves as long as they are kept under the maximum power limit.
 In addition to this, Zero can now equip body chips to enhance his abilities, including double-jumping and self-recovery, similar to early Mega Man X titles.

 Zero cannot rely on finding secret disks to give him enhancements as in Mega Man Zero 3.
 Instead, players must collect parts dropped randomly from defeated enemies.
 Recipes for combining these parts can be obtained from NPCs the player rescues or a Cyber Elf after its stages of evolution.
 However, the majority of the recipes are found through experimentation with combinations of parts.

-Another distinguishing feature of this installment is that Neige and Ciel have different faces depending on their emotion.
-For instance, after Zero "dies", Ciel is sitting near a tree and tells a promise that saddens her and brightens her.
-Neige also has an angry face, one that Ciel lacks.